ReactiveX/rxjs/docs_app/content/guide/operators.md

 ## Categories of operators

-There are operators for different purposes, and they may be categorized as: creation, transformation, filtering, combination, multicasting, error handling, utility, etc. In the following list you will find all the operators organized in categories.
+There are operators for different purposes, and they may be categorized as: creation, transformation, filtering, joining, multicasting, error handling, utility, etc. In the following list you will find all the operators organized in categories.

 For a complete overview, see the [references page](/api).